 There have been incidents of armed robberies and physical attacks against passengers in shared taxis (known locally as service taxis) with passengers being attacked by either the driver or other passengers.
 Don’t use shared taxis or taxis hailed on the street.
 Only use taxis from recognised companies.
 Hotels can advise on firms with cars that are recognised as being safe and well maintained.

-There have been clashes in recent years between Lebanese security forces and militants in Tripoli and in areas north of Tripoli, including in Minyeh and Banine resulting in civilians, soldiers and militants being killed and/or injured.
+There have been clashes in recent years between Lebanese security forces and militants in Tripoli (Trablous) and in areas north of Tripoli (Trablous), including in Minyeh and Banine resulting in civilians, soldiers and militants being killed and/or injured.

 Palestinian refugee camps are volatile environments where the Lebanese state has limited capacity to impose law and order.
-There has been a long pattern of violent clashes in particular in Ein El Helwe camp near Saida in southern Lebanon.
+There has been a long pattern of violent clashes in particular in Ein El Helwe camp near Saida (Sidon) in southern Lebanon.

 There is a UN peacekeeping presence in the area south of the Litani River.
 Although de-mining operations have been carried out unexploded ordnance, including cluster bombs, remain in remote areas.